 Date of Authorship for this Version

 Meares, Tracey L., "Rewards for Good Behavior: Influencing Prosecutorial Discretion and Conduct with Financial Incentives" (1995).
 Faculty Scholarship Series.
-Paper 473.
+473.